Author Emily Liebert shares her new novel ‘Pretty Revenge’

 Emily’s partnership with KBShimmer is an exclusive nail polish set inspired by the book’s main characters: Kerrie and Jordana.

-Celebrate Emily’s new novel at her upcoming event on July 16 starting at 6 pm located at Book Club, Bookstore & More, 869 Sullivan Avenue, Suite #6, South Windsor, CT.
+Celebrate Emily’s new novel at her upcoming event on Tuesday, July 16 starting at 6:00 p.m. located at Book Club, Bookstore & More on Sullivan Avenue in Suite number 6 in South Windsor.

 Click here for more events.